Adil1567/safety_detection/README.md

 ## Setup Instructions

 1. Download the desired model:
-   - For multiclass detection: Download `ppe.pt` from the Google Drive link
+   - For multiclass detection: Download `best_yolov8m.pt` from the Google Drive link
    - For binary detection: The model will be automatically downloaded from Hugging Face Hub to `~/.cache/huggingface/hub/`

 2. Place the downloaded model file(s) in this directory (`Safety-Detection-YOLOv8/models/`)